ekhtan/Buell_Monoploids/SNP_Analysis.md

 Will look at SNPs from two file types:
-(a) uniquely mapping reads that are with the sam cigar string: XT:A:U (b) usam files, which are 'unique' reads that were isolate by having different start and end mapping positions, seen as a result of PCR duplicates (although in this case, a PCR-free method of library construction was used)
+(a) uniquely mapping reads that are with the sam cigar string: XT:A:U (b) usam files, which are 'unique' reads that were isolate by having different start and end mapping positions, seen as a result of PCR duplicates

 These .bam files were sorted and an mpileup file generated, and parsed using two scripts that support threading.